dirigible-io/dirigible-io.github.io/help/faq.md

 </details>
 <details>
 <summary><b>Why Rhino?</b></summary>
 <a href="https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino">Rhino</a> is JavaScript engine written in Java.
-We use it as default scripting engine because:
+We use it as default scripting engine because:<br>
 - Mature and stable framework<br>
 - Supports <a href="http://wiki.commonjs.org/wiki/CommonJS">CommonJS</a> for dynamic loading of modules<br>
 - Built-in debugger with simple API<br>